-WHEREAS, at a public hearing held on October 12, 2016, the Commission heard, discussed and considered all oral and written testimony related to the proposal including, but not limited to, the Executive Officer's report and recommendation, the environmental document or determination, consistency with the sphere of influence, contiguity with the City boundary, and related factors and information including those contained in Gov. Code §56668; and
+WHEREAS, at a public hearing held on October 14, 2020, the Commission heard, discussed and considered all oral and written testimony related to the proposal including, but not limited to, the Executive Officer's report and recommendation, the environmental document or determination, consistency with the sphere of influence, contiguity with the City boundary, and related factors and information including those contained in Gov. Code §56668; and

-WHEREAS, information satisfactory to the Commission has been presented that all the owners of land within the affected territory have given their written consent to the proposal; and
+WHEREAS, information satisfactory to the Commission has been presented that no affected landowners or/registered voters within the affected territory object to the proposal; and

-WHEREAS, the Local Agency Formation Commission finds the proposal to be in the best interest of the affected area and the total organization of local governmental agencies within Contra Costa County.
+WHEREAS, the Local Agency Formation Commission determines that the proposal is in the best interest of the affected area and the total organization of local governmental agencies within Contra Costa County.